Cool off in Burlington

 Unfortunately Mother Nature has not been kind to our beach this year and it is temporarily closed due to high lake water levels.
-Not to worry you can still find our friends from Burlington Beach Rentals at two local conservation areas – Kelso and Binbrook.
+Not to worry you can still find our friends from Burlington Beach Rentals at Binbrook Conservation Area.
 They provide SUP rentals and lessons SUP, kayak or paddle boat.
-Be sure to check their website for details on what is happening at each park.
+Be sure to check their website for details on what is happening at the park.

 More Beach Fun